nvta2/icwmp/README.md

-# README #
+# CWMP Agent

 icwmp is a client implementation of [TR-069/CWMP](https://cwmp-data-models.broadband-forum.org/) protocol.

-## Build Instructions ##

-icwmp is written in C programming language and depends on a number of librairies of OpenWrt for building and running.
+It is written in C programming language and depends on a number of librairies of OpenWrt for building and running.

-## Project Components ##

-The package is composed of the following components:

-- [ICWMP](https://dev.iopsys.eu/iopsys/icwmp/blob/master/README.md) daemon written in C programming language and it's in charge of communication with ACS using the protocol TR-069/CWMP.
-- [STUN](https://dev.iopsys.eu/iopsys/icwmp/blob/master/stun/stun.md) daemon written in C for TR-069 stun connection request feature. the TR-069 stun is described in TR-069(Annex G) and in TR111(Part 2).
-- [XMPP](https://dev.iopsys.eu/iopsys/icwmp/blob/master/xmpp/xmpp.md) daemon written in C for TR-069 xmpp connection request feature. the TR-069 xmpp is described in TR-069(Annex K).
-- [BulkData](https://dev.iopsys.eu/iopsys/icwmp/blob/master/bulkdata/bulkdata.md) daemon written in C for collecting data from device to the data server collector. the TR-069 bulkdata is described in TR-069(Annex N) and TR157 Amendment 10(Annex A).
-- [TWAMP](https://dev.iopsys.eu/iopsys/icwmp/blob/master/twamp/twamp.md) daemon written in C. It is an implementation of the Two-Way Active Measurement Protocol (TWAMP) reflector measuring network as described in TR-390.
-- [UDP Echo Server](https://dev.iopsys.eu/iopsys/icwmp/blob/master/udpechoserver/udpechoserver.md) daemon written in C to support the UDP Echo Service.
-It's described in TR143.

-**NOTE: The [STUN](https://dev.iopsys.eu/iopsys/icwmp/blob/master/stun/stun.md), [XMPP](https://dev.iopsys.eu/iopsys/icwmp/blob/master/xmpp/xmpp.md), [BulkData](https://dev.iopsys.eu/iopsys/icwmp/blob/master/bulkdata/bulkdata.md), [TWAMP](https://dev.iopsys.eu/iopsys/icwmp/blob/master/twamp/twamp.md) and [UDP Echo Server](https://dev.iopsys.eu/iopsys/icwmp/blob/master/udpechoserver/udpechoserver.md) are described in details in their relative sub packages.**

-**NOTE: Below the detailed description about the icwmp.**

-## Good To know ##
+## Good to Know

 The icwmp client is :
 * tested with several ACS such as **Axiros**, **AVSytem**, **GenieACS**, **OpenACS**, etc...